dainst/idai-field/README.md

 technology department, it targets primarily the needs of the institute’s excavations, older ones as well as those to come.
-Yet, due to the nature of its adjustable data model and the fact it is open source software, any interested third party is free to reuse and adjust it to their needs.
+Yet, due to the nature of its adjustable data model and the fact it is open source software, any interested third party is free to reuse and adjust it to their needs..

 ## Installation